ANUcybernetics/panic/README.md

 ## TODO

 - update all colours & look/feel from old app
-- separate model id binary and URL path in model_info (maybe make it an actual Schema, perhaps embedded?)
 - add vestaboards array to %Network{} (could validate based on board names from tokens map - see idea below)
 - when viewing a grid for a running network, initially pull the latest